mjhm/create-react-dapp/README.md

 1. Uses Facebook's `create-react-app` directly, so it will always retrieve the latest React and Webpack features and best practices, with no configuation.
 2. Clear separation of concerns between the React and Ethereum programming.
 3. Uses Truffle for compilation and migration management of Ganache, Rinkeby, and MainNet configurations.
-4. Minimal self-contained installation.
+4. Minimal and self-contained installation.
 Doesn't require Remix, Geth, or Parity.

 ## Deployment Options